DanileQin/stylelint-config-css/README.md

-# eslint-config-sf-js
+# stylelint-config-css

-This package includes the shareable ESLint configuration used by SF-iTech.
+This package includes the shareable Stylelint configuration used by SF-iTech.

 <br>
 Please refer to its documentation: